-1. These spiders belongs to the family of jumping spiders (Salticidae).
+1. These spiders belong to the family of jumping spiders (Salticidae).

-2. The head of the male spider has a reddish tint with two distinct lines of flurocent blue on top.
-The whole body has rainbow like luminous colors that appears different from different angles.
-Male spiders are 5.44 mm long including stretched legs and 1.76 mm wide.
+2. The male spider has a reddish tint on its head with two distinct lines of fluorescent blue on top.
+Its entire body displays iridescent rainbow-like colors that appear different from various angles.
+Males measure 5.44 mm long, including stretched legs, and 1.76 mm wide.

-3. Female spiders have grey colour heads with reddish side lines and yellowish transparent legs.
-Its body has glittering rainbow like colours.
-Females measure 2.61 mm long and 0.88 mm wide.
+3. Female spiders have grey-colored heads with reddish side lines and yellowish transparent legs.
+Their bodies exhibit sparkling rainbow-like colors.
+Females are 2.61 mm long and 0.88 mm wide.

-4. It is a native of India, Sri Lanka, Nepal, and Bhutan.
+4. They are native to India, Sri Lanka, Nepal, and Bhutan.

-5. Holothele is a genus of tarantulas that was first described by Ferdinand Anton Franz Karsch in 1879.
+5. Holothele is a genus of tarantulas first described by Ferdinand Anton Franz Karsch in 1879.

 6. The female species of this spider was discovered and documented 139 years later in 2018.